hugombarreto/a_star/doc/creating_specializer.rst

   ``transform`` method.
 The ``finalize`` is responsible to return a ``ConcreteSpecializedFunction``.
-The code for BasicFunction_, the class that inherits from ``ConcreteSpecializedFunction`` will be seen below but it requires a ``Project`` and an entry type.
+The code for BasicFunction_, the class that inherits from ``ConcreteSpecializedFunction`` will be seen below but it requires an entry name, a ``Project`` and an entry type.
+The entry name is the name of the function we want the interface with, here it's ``"apply"``.
 A ``Project`` is used to pack all the CFiles in your project, in this case just one.
 The entry type is the interface between python and the C function created.

   The ``Project`` class can be imported from ``ctree.nodes`` and it can be used as shown in the example, using the list of ``CFile`` as argument.
 To create